Trevor Dean: Creation and development

+The character of Trevor is introduced in early 2010 as a bin-man and lodger for Janice Battersby (Vicky Entwistle).
+Trevor forms a mis-matched relationship with Carla Connor (Alison King) and also plans a trip to the World Cup.
+On 6 May 2010 it was reported that the character of Trevor would be axed and the actor's contract terminated.
+The character left on 4 October 2010.
+Trevor returned briefly in March 2011 to enable the departure of Janice Battersby.

 Storylines

-2010–2011

 In January 2010, whilst working, Trevor refuses to empty Janice Battersby's (Vicky Entwistle) wheelie bin as the lid is not down.
 Janice is annoyed but is smitten with Trevor when he responds to her advertisement for a lodger, needing somewhere to live after splitting up with his ex-girlfriend.
 Trevor enjoys living with Janice but does not realize that she is attracted to him.
 When he takes in two stray cats, Janice puts up with them despite being allergic.
 In February, Trevor is looking for Janice and finds her boss, Carla Connor (Alison King), cleaning so he thinks she is the cleaner.
 When he later sees her at The Rovers, they exchange numbers and agree to a date until Trevor sees Underworlds real cleaner, Teresa Bryant (Karen Henthorn), and Carla getting out of her expensive car.
 Rather than being angry at Carla's deception, Trevor is bemused, and he and Carla go on to have an enjoyable first date.
 From then on, their romance blossoms.